projectcalico/calico/docs/source/calico-neutron-api.rst

 In Calico, security groups have all the same function.
-Additionally, they serve to provide the connectivity-limiting function that in vanilla OpenStack is provided by Networks.
+Additionally, they serve to provide the connectivity-limiting function that in vanilla OpenStack is provided by Neutron networks.
 For more information, see :doc:`security-model`.

 All the attributes of security groups remain unchanged in Calico.